Hopefully, I won't have to do much in the way of editing, but I'll smoosh these together.

 Their earnings share is diluted.

-That's called an increase.
+That's called increasion.

-Now, a lot of, not a lot, I'm not saying a few, a lot of ICOs are playing a creative dilutive game by purposely looking to limit the availability of the tokens.
+Now, a lot of, and a lot, I'm not saying a few, a lot of ICOs are playing a creed of dilutive game by purposely looking to limit the availability of the tokens, hence increasing the perceived value, but actually just increasing the price temporarily of the tokens.

 We don't play that game.

-We're purely value driven.
+We're purely value-driven.

 Okay.